HorizonRobotics/alf/docs/notes/knowledge_base.rst

-wrapper to clip the out-of-bound continuous actions for all gym environments (Note that most environments supported by ALF are gym environments, even they may not be named so). ``ContinuousActionClip`` can often help the algorithm to obtain higher rewards at the beginning of training because the evironment may calculate reward using an out-of-bound action without clipping.
+wrapper to clip the out-of-bound continuous actions for all gym environments (Note that most environments supported by ALF are gym environments, even they may not be named so). ``ContinuousActionClip`` can often help the algorithm to obtain higher rewards at the beginning of training because the environment may calculate reward using an out-of-bound action without clipping.
 But sometimes, using this wrapper can hurt the final performance.
 You can disable it by setting the following in the config: